Freundel Stuart

-Freundel Jerome Stuart, OR, PC, SC (born 27 April 1951) is a Barbadian politician who served as seventh Prime Minister of Barbados and the leader of the Democratic Labour Party (DLP) from 23 October 2010 to 21 February 2013; and from 21 February 2013 to 25 May 2018.
+Freundel Jerome Stuart, OR, PC, SC (born 27 April 1951) is a Barbadian politician who served as Prime Minister of Barbados and the leader of the Democratic Labour Party (DLP) from 23 October 2010 to 21 February 2013; and from 21 February 2013 to 25 May 2018.

 He succeeded David Thompson, who had died in office on 23 October 2010 from pancreatic cancer.

 Biography

 Personal life and education

 Stuart was born in Saint Philip, Barbados.
 He is the father of one daughter.

 An alumnus of the Christ Church Foundation School, Stuart is a graduate of the University of the West Indies at Cave Hill and holds degrees in Political Science and Law.
 He is a lawyer and his practice encompasses criminal and corporate law.

 In 1974, Stuart officially joined the Ministry of Education and became a Teacher in Princess margaret secondary (PMS).

 He has supported several community organisations and sponsors the Dayrells United Achievers Community Club and the Notre Dame Sports Club.